Why Pursue a Career in Screenwriting?

 - What is a story:

 What are the elements of a good story?
-What keeps you hooked to the narrative?
+How does it keep you hooked to the narrative?
 Story is Universal.

 - What is an Idea:

 What is the origin of ideas?
-What does a writer do with his ideas?
+How does a writer develop his ideas?

 How to break down your own idea to understand its scope and nature?